Study

 like a flock in its pasture;

-it will resound with people.
+the place will throng with people.

-they will break through and pass the gate,
+they will break through the gate and go out.

-Their king will pass on before them,
+Their King will pass through before them,

-the L ord at their head.
+the LORD at their head.”

 Here again the Prophet checks the foolish confidence of the people.
 The land of Canaan, we know, had been honored by God with the distinction of being a rest; yea God called it, not only the rest of the people, but also his own rest,